Oliver Sacks

 Sacks maintained a busy hospital-based practice in New York City.
 He accepted a very limited number of private patients, in spite of being in great demand for such consultations.
 He served on the boards of The Neurosciences Institute and the New York Botanical Garden.[36]

 In 1967 Sacks first began to write of his experiences with some of his neurological patients.
-His first such book, Ward 23, was burned by Sacks during an episode of self-doubt.[37]
+He burned his first such book, Ward 23, during an episode of self-doubt.[37]
 His books have been translated into over 25 languages.
 In addition, Sacks was a regular contributor to The New Yorker, the New York Review of Books, The New York Times, London Review of Books and numerous other medical, scientific and general publications.[38][39][40]
 He was awarded the Lewis Thomas Prize for Writing about Science in 2001.[41]

 Sacks's work is featured in a "broader range of media than those of any other contemporary medical author"[42] and in 1990, The New York Times wrote he "has become a kind of poet laureate of contemporary medicine".[43]

 Sacks considered his literary style to have grown out of the tradition of 19th-century "clinical anecdotes", a literary style that included detailed narrative case histories, which he termed novelistic.
-He also counted among his inspirations the case histories of the Russian neuropsychologist A. R. Luria, who became a close friend through correspondence from 1973 to 1977, when Dr. Luria died.[44][45]
+He also counted among his inspirations the case histories of the Russian neuropsychologist A. R. Luria, who became a close friend through correspondence from 1973 until Luria's death in 1977.[44][45]
 After the publication of his first book Migraine in 1970, a review by his close friend W. H. Auden encouraged Sacks to adapt his writing style to "be metaphorical, be mythical, be whatever you need."[46]

 Sacks described his cases with a wealth of narrative detail, concentrating on the experiences of the patient (in the case of his A Leg to Stand On, the patient was himself).
-The patients he described were often able to adapt to their situation in different ways despite the fact that their neurological conditions were usually considered incurable.[47]
-His book Awakenings, upon which the 1990 feature film of the same name is based, describes his experiences using the new drug levodopa on post-encephalitic patients at the former Beth Abraham Hospital, currently Beth Abraham Center for Rehabilitation and Nursing, Allerton Ave, in The Northeast Bronx, NY.[3]
-Awakenings was also the subject of the first documentary made (in 1974) for the British television series Discovery.
-Composer and friend of Sacks, Tobias Picker, composed a ballet inspired by Awakenings for the Rambert Dance Company, which was premiered by Rambert in Salford, UK in 2010;[48] In 2022, Picker premiered an opera of Awakenings[49] at Opera Theatre of Saint Louis.[50][51][52][53][54]
+The patients he described were often able to adapt to their situation in different ways although their neurological conditions were usually considered incurable.[47]
+His book Awakenings, upon which the 1990 feature film of the same name is based, describes his experiences using the new drug levodopa on post-encephalitic patients at the Beth Abraham Hospital, later Beth Abraham Center for Rehabilitation and Nursing, in New York.[3]
+Awakenings was also the subject of the first documentary, made in 1974, for the British television series Discovery.
+Composer and friend of Sacks Tobias Picker composed a ballet inspired by Awakenings for the Rambert Dance Company, which was premiered by Rambert in Salford, UK in 2010;[48] In 2022, Picker premiered an opera of Awakenings[49] at Opera Theatre of Saint Louis.[50][51][52][53][54]

 In his memoir A Leg to Stand On he wrote about the consequences of a near-fatal accident he had at age 41 in 1974, a year after the publication of Awakenings, when he fell off a cliff and severely injured his left leg while mountaineering alone above Hardangerfjord, Norway.[55][56]